Home » Current Affairs 2024 » Special Category Status

 • Most of the revenue expenditure of these States is not met through their own resources.

-• An Inadequate Solution: While the central funds have sustained the State finances, a solution based largely on transfer of central funds is inadequate.
+• An Inadequate Solution: While the central funds have sustained the State finances, a solution based largely on the transfer of central funds is inadequate.

 • Discretionary Finances: The granting of SCS and liberal central assistance is at the Centre’s discretion rather than based on any strict principle/ criterion.